 The first stage in the cucumber life cycle is the plant emerging from seed as a seedling.
-Seeds of vining cucumber varieties such as 'Boston Pickling' and 'Lemon Cucumber' are sown either four to five seeds per hill of soil or 2 to 3 feet apart in a straight row.
+Seeds of vining cucumber cultivars such as Boston Pickling and Lemon Cucumber are sown either four to five seeds per hill of soil or 2 to 3 feet apart in a straight row.
 Add organic matter such as compost to your garden soil.
 Seed germination, or sprouting, occurs fairly fast.
-Watch for the two-leaved seedlings to emerge above the soil three to 10 days after sowing the seeds.
+Watch for the two-leaved seedlings of this cucurbit to emerge above the soil three to 10 days after sowing the seeds.

 A seedling's first two leaf-like structures are called cotyledons and are round with smooth edges.
 The next leaves are true leaves with the characteristic cucumber heart shape and sharp-edged margins.
 The soil should remain moist at all times as the seedlings begin to grow — a layer of mulch can help retain moisture.
 To test for moistness, put your finger in the soil.
 It should not be dry beyond the first finger joint.
-As seedlings reach 4 inches in height, remove some of them so the remaining ones are 1 ½ feet apart.
+As seedlings reach 4 inches in height, remove some of them so the remaining ones are 1 1/2 feet apart.

 There are two primary types of cucumbers: bush cucumbers and vining cucumbers.
 Each bush variety of cucumber requires 2 to 3 square feet of space, and the vine type can reach to 6 feet in height.
 Trellis systems or tomato cages can be used to support plants that are the vine type.
 Sow cucumber seeds every two to three weeks until three months before your area's first average annual frost date to have a continuous harvest of cucumber fruits as summer progresses.

 Cucumber plants are not self-pollinating; they require bees or other pollinators to carry their pollen from male flowers to female flowers.
-Insecticides applied at cucumbers' flower stage of growth can kill the pollinators, interfering with the process of pollination.
+Insecticides applied at the cucumbers' flower stage of growth can kill the pollinators, interfering with the process of pollination.

 When harvest is complete, pull the cucumber vines or bushes out of the soil, and put them into the compost bin or pile.
 Long vines can be cut into 1- to 2-foot lengths for speedier decomposition.
 Vines or bushes left on the ground to decompose may attract pests or diseases to the garden.